 NORTEÑOS.
 The term Norteños, used in reference to a group of Indian tribes in eighteenth century Texas, was popularized with the destruction in 1758 of Mission Santa Cruz de San Sabá by an alliance of tribes living north of the Spanish settlements.
 Thus, the term has come to be used, in historical context, as synonymous with "northern tribes."
 Jay C. Blaine has defined it as "a label created by eighteenth century Spanish authorities mainly for lumping together the contrary Texas Wichita-speaking groups and their affiliates."
-More specifically, the term as used in Spanish documents of the period included members of the Wichita and Caddo confederacies, plus Tonkawan affiliates and Comanchesqv.
+More specifically, the term as used in Spanish documents of the period included members of the Wichita and Caddo confederacies, plus Tonkawan affiliates and Comanches.

 Jay C. Blaine, "A Summary and Discussion of Additional Findings at the Gilbert Site, an Eighteenth-Century Norteño Occupation in Rains County, Texas," Bulletin of the Texas Archeological Society 63 (1992).
 Donald E. Chipman, Spanish Texas, 1519–1821 (Austin: University of Texas Press, 1992).
 Robert S. Weddle, After the Massacre: The Violent Legacy of the San Sabá Mission (Lubbock: Texas Tech University Press, 2007).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert S. Weddle, "NORTENOS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn28.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert S. Weddle, "NORTENOS," accessed August 11, 2020, http://www.tshaonline.org/handbook/online/articles/bmn28.

 Uploaded on June 15, 2010.
 Modified on March 29, 2019.
 Published by the Texas State Historical Association.